In this article:

 Your metabolism slows down as the day progresses, making it harder to digest and metabolize a heavy dinner properly.

-Excess carbs and sugar from desserts, as well as large amounts of starchy sides like pasta, rice, and white potatoes, would not have a chance to get burned for energy and will be converted into fat at nighttime.
+Excessive carbs and sugar from desserts, as well as large amounts of starchy sides such as pasta, rice, and white potatoes, would not have a chance to get burned for energy and will be converted into fat at nighttime.

 At dinner, ensure to have a green salad; a small amount of complex carbs such as brown rice, winter squash, sweet potatoes, or wholegrain pasta; and 3–4 ounces of lean protein such as fish, poultry, lean cuts of beef, or tofu.